Muppetsg2/CudaRayTracer/README.md

 ## 📌 Notes

-- Scene is defined in code (no external file loading).
+- Scene is defined in external YAML file.
 - Adaptive antialiasing limited to 4 levels (CUDA).
 - Performance depends on the GPU used.
-- Rendering settings are modified in the source code.
+- Rendering settings are modified in the settings.ini file.

 ## 👥 Authors